This article will help you understand what Purchasing Power Parity (PPP) is and if it

 Next Steps for Configuring PPP in Your Platform

 In-platform PPP configuration is managed by your Awardco Client Success Manager

-or Implementation Specialist.
+or Implementation Consultant.
 To begin the process of configuring PPP in your

 organization’s platform, reach out to your Awardco point of contact.